isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-unclog-a-shower-drain-full-of-hair/index.md

 ---
 I am sitting here in Suzies house, and she is complaining about her slow draining shower.
 Suzie happens to have long hair, and indeed, the hair gets loose, goes down the shower drain, mixes with oil, shampoo
-, or soap to form a large ball of hair blockage.�Re *ad on to learn how I helped my friend their shower drain.�* **Summary: To unclog the shower drain, physically pull off the hairballs using a wire coat hanger, pour the�best drain cleaners (liquid or Granulated Crystal cleaner), allow 30-60 minutes & finally flash down the drain using hot water.
-But, it's essential to install your shower drain in the first place properly.�**
+, or soap to form a large ball of hair blockage.Re
+*ad on to learn how I helped my friend their shower drain.*
+**Summary: To unclog the shower drain, physically pull off the hairballs using a wire coat hanger, pour thebest drain cleaners (liquid or Granulated Crystal cleaner), allow 30-60 minutes & finally flash down the drain using hot water.
+But, it's essential to install your shower drain in the first place properly.**
 The tools to carry are a shower drain cleaner, long screwdrivers, wire coat hanger, and pliers.
 However, to prevent shower drain clogs from hair using a shower strainer over the drain or install suction cups to block hair strands.
 Check these drain cleaners.

-## Step 1:�Pull up the hair using a wire coat hanger (with a hook)
+## Step 1:Pull up the hair using a wire coat hanger (with a hook)
 First, put on a pair of rubber gloves to help you avoid those nasty bacteria down the drain
 .
 Then, unscrew and lift the shower strainer to leave the drain open
 .
 Next, youll need to straighten the wire coat hanger, bend one of its ends into a small hook - or use a plumbers drain snake
-. �Now, push the wire down the shower drain for a few inches before twisting it round to allow it to catch hair clogs.
+.
+Now, push the wire down the shower drain for a few inches before twisting it round to allow it to catch hair clogs.
 Pull the wire out and remove the clogged hair placing it into a trash bin.
 Now run water down the drain to check whether its draining quickly.
 Repeat the process every time going deeper the drain a few more inches while still increasing the wire hook's size.